Chart Color Schemes

 Household Composition

-Inverell Surrounds - West has a typical household mix, with a fairly typical median household size
+Inverell Surrounds - West has a typical household mix, with a lower-than-average median household size

 Family households constitute 68.9% of all households, including 23.2% couples with children, 34.4% couples without children, and 10.4% single parent families.
 Non-family households comprise the remaining 31.1%, with lone person households at 28.9% and group households making up 2.2% of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of NSW.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households